yudha-haris/os212/tips.md

 2. Do Demos<br>
 Do the demo to understand more about the material, most likely it will be useful on the next week quiz

+3. Do All The Previous MidTerm Problem<br>
+Complete all available practice questions.
+Especially the previous midterm problem because the next quiz changes a bit from the exercises